Human uses of mammals

 Human uses of mammals include both practical uses, such as for food, sport, and transport, and symbolic uses, such as in art and mythology.
 Mammals have played a crucial role in creating and sustaining human culture.
-Domestication of mammals was instrumental in the Neolithic development of agriculture and of civilisation, causing farming to replace hunting and gathering around the world, and cities to replace scattered communities.
+Domestication of mammals was instrumental in the Neolithic Revolution's development of agriculture and of civilisation, causing farming to replace hunting and gathering around the world, and cities to replace scattered communities.

 Mammals provide dairy products and much of the meat eaten by the human population, whether farmed or hunted.
 They also yielded leather and wool for clothing and equipment.
 Until the arrival of mechanised transport, domesticated mammals provided a large part of the power used for work and transport.
 They serve as models in biological research, such as in genetics, and in drug testing.

 Mammals are the most popular of pets, with tens of millions of dogs, cats and other animals including rabbits and mice kept by families around the world.
 Mammals such as horses and deer are among the earliest subjects of art, being found in the Upper Paleolithic cave paintings such as at Lascaux.
 Major artists such as Albrecht Dürer, George Stubbs and Edwin Landseer are known for their portraits of animals.
 Animals further play a wide variety of roles in literature, film, mythology, and religion.

 A major way that people relate to mammals (and some other animals) is by anthropomorphising them, ascribing human emotions and goals to them.
 This has been deprecated when it occurs in science, though more recently zoologists have taken a more lenient view of it.